albertyumol/albertyumol.github.io/_posts/2019-09-25-Predicting-Rallies.md

 If you are a member of the reactionary state force, you will most likely use this prediction to suppress social movements in favor of the status quo.

-If you are a normal citizen,
+If you are a normal citizen, you decide whether the issues being talked about speak relevance and weigh in future consequences.

 **Recommendations**